-Located between Greece and Turkey, Cyprus has long been a chosen haven for especially rich expatriates and retirees.
+Located between Greece and Turkey, Cyprus has long been a chosen haven for expats and retirees.

-After becoming an official EU nation in 2004, Cyprus has greatly improved its infrastructure and the economic boost has been a major factor in the high influx of wealthy immigrants.
+After becoming an official European Union nation in 2004, Cyprus has vastly improved its infrastructure and economic prosperity, which has been a major factor in the influx of migrant families.

-Deciding where to settle in Cyprus can be a little bit of a challenge because each corner of this beautiful island offers so much more than you can ever ask or think.
+Deciding where to settle in Cyprus can be a challenge because each corner of this beautiful island offers something enticing and different.

 How is Cyprus divided?